Historical research in London

 London history can be researched at the London Metropolitan Archives, which holds the records of the Capital's regional administrators, as well as Church of England parish registers, probate records, poor law papers, education, taxation and civil administration records.

 Governance of London has always been divided between lots of administrative bodies.
-Each has left it’s own mark on the Capital’s history and many have left an archive of historical records.
-The records of the City of London for instance are kept by the Guildhall Library.
-Here you can find city parish and probate records, livery company papers, business archives, and the written record of the legal administration of the Square Mile.
+Each has left its own mark on the Capital’s history and many have left an archive of historical records.
+The records of the City of London for instance are also kept at London Metropolitan Archives.
+You can find city parish and probate records, livery company papers, business archives, and the written record of the legal administration of the Square Mile.
 The Lloyds of London collection is here, as are many banking records.

 Westminster City Archives hold the records of the ancient City of Westminster, including local taxation papers, parish registers, probate registers, legal records, maps and plans.